A Pediatrician Perspective on SRAE:

 Research Evidence, Clinical Experience, and Emerging Approaches.

-A landmark new study from IRE supported the ACPeds’ position with research evidence.
+A landmark new study from IRE supports the ACPeds’ position with research evidence.
 Irene Ericksen, the lead author of the publication, provided data from the recently published report.
 It was a review of 120 of the strongest, most up to date studies of school-based sex education worldwide and spanned 30 years of sex education research.
 The authors found that claims of CSE success are based on questionable criteria for effectiveness.

 In fact, none of the CSE programs in US schools reduced teen pregnancy or STDs or increased consistent condom use 12 months after the program, for the target population, without producing other negative effects.
 On the other hand, SRAE in schools looks to perform better than CSE, showing higher rates of effectiveness.
-This data offered much validation and encouragement to those attendees teaching SRAE.
+This data offers much validation and encouragement to those teaching SRAE.

 The presentation concludes with Dr. Zanga’s discussion on the correlation between adolescent pregnancy and Adverse Childhood Experiences, or ACEs.
 He stresses the importance of the protective factors of Resilience, and how we can all play a role in helping foster more resilience in youth.

 The American College of Pediatricians presents this evidence-based research on what is Best for Children when it comes to preventing adolescent pregnancy.
 The presentation PowerPoint will be available on the ACPeds website as a primary resource supporting SRAE education.